-The American Oil & Gas Historical Society – a unique source for petroleum history – is a nonprofit program that depends on public support.
+The American Oil & Gas Historical Society – a growing resource for learning petroleum history – is a small, nonprofit program.

-Help share the petroleum history articles featured on this website.
-Send a 100% tax-deductible donation.
+Help AOGHS maintain the website, links – and the hundreds of petroleum history articles featured here.
+Please send a 100% tax-deductible donation.

 Visitors walk away with a new appreciation for the science of geology, petroleum engineering, and chemistry.
 It’s much more than sharing stories about boom towns and dry holes.